Waydowntown

-Waydowntown (stylized as waydowntown) is a 2000 film directed by Gary Burns and starring Fab Filippo, Don McKellar, Marya Delver and Michelle Beaudoin.
+Waydowntown (stylized as waydowntown) is a 2000 Canadian film directed by Gary Burns and starring Fab Filippo, Don McKellar, Marya Delver and Michelle Beaudoin.
 The film is a dark comedy that explores office culture and its effects and often uses surrealism to achieve its thematic goals.

 The film is set in Calgary, Alberta, where many downtown buildings are connected by the Plus 15, an extensive network of indoor skywalks.
 Because of this network, the hustle and bustle of the traditional "main street" has been replaced by recirculated air, food courts, and fluorescent lights.
 The result is a bleak and often humorous dark comedy about Canadian corporate culture.

 Plot

 The film centres on a group of office colleagues in downtown Calgary, Alberta, who bet a month's salary on who can last the longest without going outside by using the system of covered walkways that connect the buildings.
 The film takes place over one lunch hour on day 24 of the month-long competition.
 Things start to become complicated as the office prepares for the company founder's retirement party.

 The film's title is derived from a particular form of suicide where one smashes the (non-openable) window of one's high-rise office and then jumps through.
 In the movie, one of the characters has accumulated a 2-litre pop bottle full of marbles in the hopes of breaking his window.
-The dark joke for this is referenced in the film as: "a 15 bus takes you downtown, [but] a bottle of marbles takes you way downtown."
+The dark joke for this is referenced in the film : "a 15 bus takes you downtown, [but] a bottle of marbles takes you way downtown."